+n Next line (same as $\langle \overline{up} \rangle$).

+p Previous line (same as $\langle \overline{\text{down}} \rangle$).

+View/GoTo org file

-n Next line (same as $\langle \underline{up} \rangle$). р Previous line (same as $\langle \underline{\text{down}} \rangle$).
-View/GoTe mouse-3 o org file $\langle \overline{SPC} \rangle$ Display the original location of the item in another window.
-L Display original location and recenter that window. mouse-2 mouse-1 $\langle \underline{\text{TAB}} \rangle$ $\langle \underline{\text{RET}} \rangle$ Go to the original location of the item in another window.
+(SPC) Display the original location of the item in another window.

+L Display original location and recenter that window.

+(TAB) Go to the original location of the item in another window.
 Under Emacs 22, mouse-1 will also works for this.

-Go to the original location of the item and delete other windows. f Toggle Follow mode.
+(RET) Go to the original location of the item and delete other windows.

+f Toggle Follow mode.
 In Follow mode, as you move the cursor through the agenda buffer, the other window always shows the corresponding location in the org file.
-The initial setting for this mode in new agenda buffers can be set with the variable org-agenda-start-with-follow-mode. b Display the entire subtree of the current item in an indirect buffer.
+The initial setting for this mode in new agenda buffers can be set with the variable org-agenda-start-with-follow-mode.

+b Display the entire subtree of the current item in an indirect buffer.
 With numerical prefix ARG, go up to this level and then take that tree.
 If ARG is negative, go up that many levels.
-With $C-u$ prefix, do not remove the previously used indirect buffer.
-1 Toggle Logbook mode.
+With C-u prefix, do not remove the previously used indirect buffer.

+Toggle Logbook mode.
 In Logbook mode, entries that where marked DONE while logging was on (variable org-log-done) are shown in the agenda, as are entries that have been clocked on that day.

+Change display
-Change dis 0 Delete other windows.
-W Switch to weekly view (7 days displayed together). d Switch to daily view (just one day displayed).
-D Toggle the inclusion of diary entries.
-See Section 8.3.1 [Weekly/Daily agenda], page 45.

-- g Toggle the time grid on and off.
-See also the variables org-agenda-use-timegrid and org-agenda-time-grid. - r Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
-When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword.

-- s Save all Org-mode buffers in the current Emacs session. - (right) Display the following org-agenda-ndays days.
+- o Delete other windows. - w Switch to weekly view (7 days displayed together). - d Switch to daily view (just one day displayed). - D Toggle the inclusion of diary entries.
+See Section 8.3.1 [Weekly/Daily agenda], page 47. - g Toggle the time grid on and off.
+See also the variables org-agenda-use-time-grid and org-agenda-time-grid. - Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-\(\text{left}\) and S-\(\text{right}\).
+When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword. - s Save all Org-mode buffers in the current Emacs session. - (right) Display the following org-agenda-ndays days.
 For example, if the display covers a week, switch to the following week.
-With prefix arg, go forward that many times org-agenda-ndays days. - $\langle \overline{\text{left}} \rangle$ Display the previous dates. - .
+With prefix arg, go forward that many times org-agenda-ndays days. - (left) Display the previous dates. - .
 Goto today.